-- (33) a. die Einparteienregierung 'the one-party government' - b. \die Nur-Einparteienregierung the only-one-party-government - (34) die Nur-eine-Partei-Regierung 'government which consists of only one party'
+- (31a) der Ein-Personen-Haushalt 'the one-person household' - (31b) \der Ein-Personen-ohne-Einkommen-Haushalt the one-person-without-income-household - (32) der Eine-Person-ohne-Einkommen-Haushalt the one-person-without-income-household 'the household which consists of one person without income' - (33a) die Einparteienregierung 'the one-party government' - (33b) \die Nur-Einparteienregierung the only-one-party-government - (34) die Nur-eine-Partei-Regierung 'government which consists of only one party'

-The AN constituent has a morphological structure which mimics a syntactic phrase in the sense that it is built up by the same lexical material in the same order, exhibits a similar prosodic structure and is related to a phrasal semantics.
-(We will come back to the true phrasal counterparts (30), (32) and (34) in a moment.)
+The AN constituent has a morphological structure which mimics a syntactic phrase in the sense that it is built by the same lexical material in the same order, exhibits a similar prosodic structure and is related to a phrasal semantics (we will come back to the true phrasal counterparts (30), (32), and (34) in a moment).

-The same for Vor-Ort-Bericht and Vor-Nobelpreis-Ära, which I take to be pseudo-phrasal compounds too.
+The same for Vor-Ort-Bericht 'on-site report' and Vor-Nobelpreis-Ära 'before-Nobel prize era' which I take to be pseudo-phrasal compounds too.
 They look like complexes of P and N, mimicking a PP containing P and DP.
-Note that Vor Nobelpreis is not a well-formed syntactic phrase:
+Note that Vor Nobelpreis is not a well-formed syntactic phrase.

-(35) Vor-Ort-Bericht

-Morphological structure: $[[P+N]P+N]N$

-Meaning: report given directly at the site where the event happens
+- (35) Vor-Ort-Bericht Morphological structure: $[[P+N]P + N]N$ Meaning: report given directly at the site where the event happens - (36) Vor-Nobelpreis-Ära Morphological structure: $[[P+N]P + N]N$ Meaning: era before the time when Nobel prizes were awarded as: $\lambda x$ .
+Before (x, f(NOBEL-PRIZE)), with f mapping the predicate NOBEL-PRIZE to the time span where Nobel prizes were awarded.

-(36) Vor-Nobelpreis-Ära

-Morphological structure: $[[P+N]P+N]N$

-Meaning: era before the time when Nobel prizes were awarded

 What is phrasal is their semantics: the two components of the phrasal constituent combine like the two components of a true phrase: in Vor-Nobelpreis-Ära, for instance, the two components combine as in vor dieser Zeit 'before that time'.
-It has approximately the meaning "is located before the time span where Nobel prizes were awarded" - in formal terms: $\lambda x$ .BEFORE(x,f(NOBEL-PRIZE)), with f mapping the predicate NOBEL-PRIZE to the time span where Nobel prizes were awarded.
+It has approximately the meaning "is located before the time span where Nobel prizes were awarded" and can be represented in formal terms